DataMa-Solutions/docs/_posts/tips_of_the_week/2024-09-19-tip-of-the-week-124.md

 Not familiar with Datama Solution?
 Looking to explore existing features or discover new ones? 🤔

-Every week, Datama sends out a "tip of the week" to help you make the best out of the software.Don't hesitate to browse our “tip of the week” section to find valuable insights!
+Every week, Datama sends out a "tip of the week" to help you make the best out of the software.

+Don't hesitate to browse our “tip of the week” section to find valuable insights!
 Here's how you can access them:
   * 🌐 Home page: Scroll down to find "Our tips".
   * 🔍 Search tips: Type "tip of the week" in the documentation on the left-hand side of the home page.
   * 📧 Email updates: Receive tips regularly via email/ slack/ gchat/ linkedin!